junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "It needs energy to fuel the patch, then needs something infinite to actually close it."
 Cas starts, Dean nods, half understanding, half encouraging in anticipation.

 "Angel grace is a lot of energy as a good starting point," he pauses, and levels Dean a look.
 "And I supplied it with millions of years of knowledge and memory I had for the last two times.
-It's not infinite, but with all the things I saw and I knew, all the history of universe, all the people I witnessed and memorized, all the emotions I felt.
+It's not infinite, but with all the things I saw and I knew, all the history of universe from the beginning of the time, all the people I witnessed and memorized, all the emotions I felt.
 Everything in my brain, it was enough to keep the tears closed for long enough until you're safe.
 That was my initial plan for this time too."

 Dean makes a gesture as if he's going to argue, but Cas presses his hand down, just continues.
 "But now we have something better, so much better.
 We have the free energy," he gestures to the residue light on the ground, "the energy converted from the disappearing mass from the shrinking body, the beautiful physics rule of Mass-Energy Conversion.
 I have to admit even I forgot to take it into account."